astrixgame/gpx-image-downloader/README.md

 ## ➤ License
-Distributed under the MIT License.
+Distributed under the Apache-2.0 License.
 See [LICENSE](LICENSE) for more information.